Navigating Third-Party Data Sharing and Transfers in the Age of GDPR

 Remote access by an organization’s own staff while abroad is not a transfer because the data stays within the same legal entity.
 For example, an EU employee accessing their company’s database while travelling in the US is performing internal processing.
 While no formal transfer safeguards, are required, the organization must still ensure the connection is secure under Article 32

-ii).
-A non-EEA entity collects data directly from individuals
+ii) A non-EEA entity collects data directly from individuals

 When an individual in the EU provides their data directly to a non-EEA organization, for example, booking a US hotel or signing up for a foreign app, no “transfer” occurs.
 Because the individual is not a controller or processor, the Chapter V transfer requirements are not triggered.
-However, the non-EEA organization may still be directly bound by GDPR rules under Article 3 if they target EU residents.
+However, the non-EEA organization may still be directly bound by GDPR rules under Article 3 if it targets EU residents.

 GDPR Requirements for Third-Party Data Sharing and Transfers